 Telemarketing for dummies.
 Learn Telemarketing 101 to help you quickly understand what makes a campaign successful.

-Telemarketing is a direct form of marketing in which you make a telephone call to a prospective buyer with the intention of marketing your product or service.
-Telemarketing can be B2B or B2C.
+Telemarketing is a direct form of marketing in which you make a telephone call to a prospective buyer to market your product or service.

-B2B Telemarketing is business to business, in which one business makes a telephone call to the other with the intent of pitching their product in the hope of generating a lead.
+B2B Telemarketing is business to business.
+One company makes a telephone call to the other to pitch their product in the hope of generating a lead.

 Some examples of products suitable for B2B Telemarketing could be: